1abell/1abell/README.md

 Hi, my name is Tyler Abell  im currently interested in AI and developing cool things also runescape.
+Always RuneScape